 Smoking safety - for fire safety advice and information on quitting and smoke free homes

 The festive season is a time when many of us enjoy celebrating with family and friends.
 Celebrations often include decorations, alcohol, overnight guests, cooking and indulgence, so take extra care to stay safe from fire.

 - if you're planning on setting off fireworks, store them safely before use and always follow the firework safety code

 - decorations can burn easily so keep them away from fires, heaters and candles

 - keep all matches and lighters out of sight and reach of children

 - alcohol features in the profile of almost 50% of the people who lost their lives in fires in Greater Manchester over the last 11 years.
 Don't cook under the influence of alcohol and take extra care if smoking or burning candles.
-You can download our alcohol and fire safety leaflet on the Safe4Winter toolkit page or visit the Alcohol Change UK website or Drinkaware website for help and advice about alcohol
+You can download our alcohol and fire safety leaflet, visit the Alcohol Change UK website (opens in a new tab) or Drink Aware website (opens in a new tab) for help and advice about alcohol

 - If you have visitors staying over, make sure they know how to respond in the event of a fire, have access to the door key and know how to unlock the door

 Advice for carers

 If you are caring for someone it's important to think about their fire safety at home.
 Talk to the person you care for about the winter fire safety information on this page and support them to put it into practice, if they are unable to do this independently.
 It's vital that care plans identify risks relating to fire safety and put in place processes to ensure the safety of the individual.
 Visit the advice for carers page for more information.